 The Great Headband Controversy

 When headbands became popular, the NBA decided to issue official headbands with the league's logo.
-Rasheed Wallace protested by wearing his inside out.
-The league made him stop that practice, but then players began wearing them upside down.
-The league banned that practice as well.
+4-time All-Star Rasheed Wallace protested by wearing his inside out.
+The league made him stop that practice, but players then began wearing them upside down, another practice that was soon banned by the league.

 Tights Not Allowed